May 31, 2020

 2. Get tech-savvy

 If your kid is over the age of 10, chances are they have a mobile phone, ipad or tablet, or at least know how to use them.
 Technology can be a blessing and a curse.
 Apps have opened up a huge opportunity for parents to educate their kids about nutrition.
-Here are some to try: Healthy Heroes 1 & 2, Eat and Move-O-Matic and Smash Your Food.
+Here are some to try: Healthy Heroes 1 & 2, Eat and Move-O-Matic and Smash Your Food to improve your kids eating habits.

 Depending on their age, some kids may have a social media account.
 Encourage them to take pictures of the healthy meals they make and share them with their friends!